 - More than 90% of all major bugs should be fixed.
 (Severity 2)

 - More than 85% of minor bugs should be fixed.
 (Severity 3)

 - Open issues should be communicated to the technical support team or added in the game’s ‘Readme.txt’ file.

 - A performance baseline should have been achieved. (e.g. 60 fps frame rate)

 Here, the team should perform as many test suites a possible one last time before sending it to the platform manufacturer.
 The manufacturer runs its own tests and finds the bugs.
 Once these bugs are solved, the game gets the ‘Gold’ status.

-6. Post-release – Once the game is released in the market, it is very much likely that bugs will be found.
+Once the game is released in the market, it is very much likely that bugs will be found.
 When developers solve such bugs, the testing team needs to test them.
 These bug fixes are released as patches.
-Moreover, if any new features are added in the game, they again require testing, and these new features are released as upgrades.
+Moreover, if any new features are added to the game, they again require testing, and these new features are released as upgrades.